secureCodeBox/documentation/docs/api/crds/scan.md

 title: "Scan"
 ---

-The Scan Custom Resource Definition (CRD) lets you define how a speicifc scan should be configured.
+The Scan Custom Resource Definition (CRD) lets you define how a specific scan should be configured.
 The secureCodeBox Operator will then use this specification the execute the scan.

 ## Specification (Spec)